This post was originally published in 2017 but has been updated and recirculated for 2021.

 Backpacking Crater Lake, Lone Eagle Peak

 This hike was incredibly beautiful but also really hard!
-Clay and I had not been hiking regularly, instead, we were having a way to much fun at weddings, Telluride Bluegrass and Widespread Panic.
+Clay and I had not been hiking regularly, instead, we were having way to much fun at weddings, Telluride Bluegrass, and Widespread Panic.
 This hike really beat us up.

 The name of the area is a little confusing as there are a number of Crater Lakes in Colorado.
 The Outbound App calls the area Crater Lake but Lone Eagle Peak is that big giant rock reflecting in the water.
 Bellow Crater Lake is Mirror Lake, which is also beautiful and how I also saw the area listed.
 But what’s even more confusing is that your hike starts at Monarch Lake.
 Confusing!

 Anyhow, it’s a fabulous hike.
 I only wish we had given ourselves more time to enjoy the area.
 We got to the trailhead around 9:30 am and made it to camp by 2:30 pm right as a summer storm was rolling in.